thewecas/JavaScript/Readme.md

    - Memory allocation to variables and objects happens in Queue
  - Queue
    - All the callback functions are stored here
+ - Event Loop
+   - Continuously monitors Call stack and Queue,
+   - If callstack becomes empty, it push the callback fn from Queue to call stack